Adult Intensive Outpatient Program

-What Are the Different Types of Outpatient Services?
+What Are the Different Types of Outpatient Programs?

 Our level I outpatient program meets for one and a half hours once a week.
 The purpose of this is to learn to identify and manage stressful life events and to cope with the inevitable ups and downs of early recovery.
 It is provided in a community close to the patient’s hometown.

 On the other hand, we offer a more intensive option: level IIintensive outpatient.
 Intensive outpatient is a rigorous and comprehensive ten-week program comprised of group therapy, individual counseling, and education about substance use disorders.

 Level II intensive outpatient treatment groups meet for three hours, three times per week at one of Serenity Lane’s outpatient clinics’ locations in Albany, Bend, Eugene, Roseburg, Salem, Portland-SouthWest (Barbur), Portland-SouthEast, and Vancouver.

 Typically, clients gradually reduce their level of care over time and ease back into daily life.
 This is why clients usually start by attending our intensive outpatient program and then cut back on programming by following up with our level I outpatient program.